LouisCharlesC/safe/README.md

 * Access object: a Lock object that also gives pointer-like access to the value object.
 * Access mode: Access objects can be created with read-write or read-only behavior.
 Read-only Access objects are especially useful to enforce the read-only nature of std::shared_lock (C++14) and boost::shared_lock_guard.
 ## Basic interface
+The basic interface is composed of the Lockable and Access class templates.
+They are meant to replace the mutexes and locks in your code.
+To use the basic interface, simple follow the steps below.
+The basic interface does not offer much more functionality than std::mutex and std::lock_guard do, they simply make their usage safer.
+It can be effectively used as-is, and it can also be the building for higher level constructs.
+The Safe class template is such a higher level abstraction, it automates some common operations like assignment and copy.
+You can learn more about the Safe class template [here](#Higher-level-interface).
+Here is the simplest way to replace mutexes and locks by *safe* objects:
 ### Include the header-only library
 ```c++
 #include "safe/lockable.h"